stefan-zobel/http2client-java8/README.md

 ![](art/streamsupport-sf.png)

-An experimental Java 8 backport of the incubating Java 10 high-level HTPP and WebSocket API (the `jdk.incubator.http` package).
+An experimental Java 8 backport of the incubating Java 10 high-level HTTP and WebSocket API (the `jdk.incubator.http` package).

-HTTP 1.1 and 2 are both supported.
+HTTP 1.1 and 2 are both supported, as is SSL.
 Works also on Java 9 and Java 10.
-The minimum runtime requirement is Oracle Java 8.
+The minimum runtime requirement is OpenJDK (Oracle) Java 8.

 Since the `CompletableFuture` from Java 8 doesn't implement the (`JEP 266`) features needed for the Java 9 implementation